theforeman/foreman_discovery/README.md

 be assumed to be http (80).
 If all else fails (say, USB boot where we can't provide options) it will look for a DNS record of `foreman`

+On some multi-core systems the TinyCore kernel may segfault on boot with an error message similar to :

+    "Fixing recursive fault but reboot is needed!"

+If this happens, it can be fixed by changing the KERNEL line in the PXE config above to read :

+    KERNEL /boot/TinyCore-vmlinuz maxcpus=1

+More information on the maxcpus kernel parameter can be found at <https://www.kernel.org/doc/Documentation/kernel-parameters.txt>

+A currently unavoidable side effect of this setting is that the initial facts gathered during discovery will only show a single processor, since that is all that is visible to the kernel.

 ## UI config

 No configuration of the Foreman UI is required.
 If you are using Locations and/or Organisations,